Please notice that it may take longer time for us to reply due to the corona pandemic.

 - Some countries will require additional information.
 Our case workers can provide you with details of the exact information required by the various countries.

-- If you want to apply to join us you should submit the form "Application to join".
-You can also apply for unemployment benefits from us under basic insurance without having to join.
+- If you want to join Alfa-kassan log on to our e-service Min anslutning.
+You can also apply for the basic unemployment benefit without having to join.